hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 Once the Docker Engine is installed on your machine, visit the [NVIDIA NGC Container Catalog](https://catalog.ngc.nvidia.com/containers) and search for[](https://ngc.nvidia.com/catalog/containers)and search for the TensorFlow container.
 Click on the TensorFlow card and copy the pull command. [![](https://raw.githubusercontent.com/kbojo/images/master/NGC.png)](https://raw.githubusercontent.com/kbojo/images/master/NGC.png)

-Open the command line of your machine and past the pull command into your command line.
+Open the command line of your machine and paste the pull command into your command line.
 Execute the command to download the container.

 `$ docker pull nvcr.io/nvidia/pytorch:21.11-py3`